syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

-query-replace is driven by a search, call `el-search-jump-to-search-head' (maybe with a prefix arg) to make that search current, and invoke `el-search-query-replace' (with the default bindings, this would be C-J C-%).
+query-replace is driven by a search, call `el-search-jump-to-search-head' (maybe with a prefix arg) to make that search current, and invoke `el-search-query-replace' (with the default bindings, this would be C-J C-% or C-x o j %).
 This will continue the query-replace session from where you left.

 Advanced usage: Replacement rules for semi-automatic code rewriting